Amazon

 This mistake is the flipside of the previous one.

 Instead of offering a product no one is looking for, this involves offering one that is getting a lot of search volume, but already has well established competitor products taking the lion’s share of sales.
+Going head-to-head with big players in private label or arbitrage can be tough for new sellers.

 Reviews don’t necessarily impact search results ranking beyond a certain degree, they do matter to customers and often serve as a tiebreaker in the purchasing decision.